 We also take into account all relevant parts of EU legislation including Regulation (EU) No. 181/2011 concerning the rights of passengers in bus and coach transport.
 A full version of the legislation is available here.
 For more information, visit our website.

 We really do welcome feedback and comments from all our customers, which helps us to understand how we can improve our service to you.

-If you need any further information before you book your coach journey, or just wish to confirm any of the points raised in this leaflet, please contact us by any of the methods detailed below:
+If you want to contact our Assisted Travel Team, need any further information before you book your coach journey, or just wish to confirm any of the points raised, please contact us by any of the methods detailed below:

 The Assisted Travel Team